CraightonH/school-blog/homeassistant.md

 ### Install MQTT Server
 1. Once logged in, open the sidebar and click on Hass.io.
 2. Click on "Add-on Store"
-3. Search in the official store for "MQTT Broker"
+3. Search in the official store for "Mosquitto Broker"
 4. Click the Install button.
 5. While it installs, review the instructions on how to configure it.
 6. Once installed, the bottom of the page will show the MQTT server's config file.
 For now, turn SSL settings to false and anonymous logins to false.